Is $125K a Good Salary for a Single Person?

 Maximizing a $125K Salary

 Since someone earning $125,000 per year is receiving double or even triple the average income in most states, it’s quite possible to have a high quality of life at that income level.
-After all, it’s far more than what’s considered to be a good entry-level salary.
+After all, it’s far higher than what’s considered to be a good entry-level salary.

 But there are ways for a single person to get even more from a six-figure salary.
 Here are a few strategies to consider:

 • Build up an emergency fund.
-Not sure you have enough saved for a rainy day?
+Not sure if you have enough saved for a rainy day?
 A general rule of thumb is to have at least three to six months’ worth of basic living expenses socked away in the bank.

 • Pay down your debt.
 If you’re carrying a lot of credit card debt — and you’ve already built up a comfortable emergency fund — focus on paying off your debt.